zpz/zpz.github.io/_posts/2022-02-06-connected-components.md

 Profiling revealed that a few lines of code that computes "connected components" was a major bottleneck.<!--excerpt-->

-The concept of "connected components" here is simple: suppose we have a number of sets, some of which overlap; we'll union any two sets that overlap, and do this recursively; in the end, we'll get a number of non-ovrlapping sets, and they are called "connected components".
+Here, the concept of "connected components" is simple: suppose we have a number of sets, some of which overlap; we'll union any two sets that overlap, and do this recursively; in the end, we'll get a number of non-ovrlapping sets, and they are called "connected components".

-For ease of description, we'll call the sets **components**, the final non-overalapping sets (or connected components) **groups**, and elements in the sets **items**.
+To fix the terminology, we'll call the original sets **components**, the final non-overalapping sets (i.e. "connected components") **groups**, and elements in the sets **items**.

 The code uses a python package called [`networkx`](https://github.com/networkx/networkx);
 it's as simple as the following: